Tanzania Birding Factfile

 The Saadani National Park is home to a variable mix of both marine and mainland flora and fauna.
 The vegetation in the park is quite unique and includes mangrove forests around the winding Wami River and ocean, clumps of palm trees, coral reefs in the Indian Ocean, short and tall-grass savannah and the harsh black cotton plains.

-Leave from Saadani in the morning with stop over along the way in wetlands and swamps which might be productive in water birds
+Leave from Saadani in the morning with a stopover along the way in wetlands and swamps which might be productive in water birds.

 The park is the fifth largest National Park in Tanzania, it Shares the name ‘Mikumi’ with the village just beyond its Western border of the Dar es-Salaam – Iringa highway, which traverse the park for 50km.